Whose Rules – Part 1

 Lesson learned: If you hit someone in the face, they will die.

-Six months later, Bernie is riding a neighbour’s bicycle down the unmade road outside his house.
+Six months later, Beau is riding a neighbor’s bicycle down the unmade road outside his house.
 Recent rain had created puddles, and the small amount of traffic turned the puddles into potholes.
 As a 6 year-old, wearing nothing but a pair of shorts, his job was to slalom between the potholes to prove how well the bike could be controlled.
 He ran a ridge between two holes, the bike slid sideways into one, and he was thrown from the bike and the bike was thrown in the air.
-Needless to say, the bike landed firmly on Bernie’s bright red head.
+Needless to say, the bike landed firmly on Beau’s bright red head.
 There was shock, but really no pain.
-Bernie walked around the back of the house to where his mum was hanging out clothes, not even crying, but in need of some attention.
+Beau walked around the back of the house to where his mum was hanging out clothes, not even crying, but in need of some attention.

 His mother saw him and screamed, blood was spurting from his head, creating a fountain that had entirely covered his body.
 He consoled her as best he could, but until he ran the hose over himself to prove, ‘it’s only blood, I’m not mashed up’, she was hysterical.

 They went along to the doctors immediately.
-Bernie was seen next, as soon as the patient in the doctor’s surgery came out.
+Beau was seen next, as soon as the patient in the doctor’s surgery came out.

 Lesson learned: Nurses can give orders to mothers.